Killian Sanson

-Killian Sanson (born 7 June 1997) is a French professional footballer who plays as an attacking midfielder for Championnat National 2 club Bourges.
+Killian Sanson (born 7 June 1997) is a French professional footballer who plays as an attacking midfielder for Championnat National 1 club FC Chauray.
 He has previously played on the professional level with Evian and Montpellier.
 He is the younger brother of fellow professional footballer Morgan Sanson.

 Club career

 A youth product of Le Mans, Sanson joined Ligue 1 club Evian in 2013.
 He made his professional debut for Evian in 2015, in a 2–0 Ligue 2 defeat against Brest.

 After Evian were relegated to the fourth-division due to financial issues, Sanson joined Montpellier in July 2016 where he signed his first professional contract, reuniting with his brother Morgan.
 He made his only Ligue 1 appearance for Montpellier on 20 May 2017, as a second-half substitute in the 2–0 defeat at Angers.

 Sanson was loaned by Montpellier to Championnat National side Quevilly-Rouen at the start of the 2019–20 season.
 He was released by Montpellier at the end of the season, and after having a trial with Neuchâtel Xamax in Switzerland, he signed for the latest incarnation of football in Thonon-les-Bains, Thonon Evian.